tassaron/muffin-shop/README.md

 -   This is only for configuration that can be committed to source control
 -   **Note:** Site-specific _secrets_ should be in .env files (_e.g._, `.env.my_site.production`)

+### /config/skel

+-   "Skeleton" for a new site-specific config - basically a ton of symlinks you can selectively replace

 ### /src

 -   Core pieces of the module system needed by every module